cdevents/community/rfc/cdevents-translator.md

 ````

 The GRPC client/server implementations can be [generated in other languages](https://protobuf.dev/getting-started/), to enable Cross-language support for Plugins implemented.</br>
-Plugin users use `plugin.Client` to launch a subprocess and request an interface implementation using hashicorp's go-plugin over RPC.
+Plugin users use `plugin.Client` to launch a subprocess and request an interface implementation using hashicorp's go-plugin over RPC.</br>
-More detailed implementation cab be referred from HashiCorp's go-plugin [gRPC examples](https://github.com/hashicorp/go-plugin/tree/main/examples/grpc)
+More detailed implementation can be referred from HashiCorp's go-plugin [gRPC examples](https://github.com/hashicorp/go-plugin/tree/main/examples/grpc)

+#### Pros and Cons
+- This structure allows you to have a main application that dynamically loads and communicates with different translator plugins over gRPC.
+- The plugins can be developed independently and reside in separate repositories.</br>
+- HashiCorp's `go-plugin` library developed under Mozilla Public License.

 ### Known Unknowns
 - Creating CDEvents from other type of events and sending them to configured Message-broker can be implemented in a shared package.